ibmjstart/bluemix-sample-tia-node/README.md

-4. Located in the base of the project, rename **manifest.yml.v5** to **manifest.yml** The manifest file is used to set the name and settings of you application when it's deployed to BlueMix.
+4. Located in the base of the project, rename **manifest.yml.v5** to **manifest.yml**

+ This file is used to pass the name and settings of you application when it's deployed to BlueMix.

   ![image](images/RenameManifest.png)

 5. Click on "Deploy".
 This will use information within the **manifest.yml** to deploy the sample application directly into the BlueMix platform.